Father · Son · Holy Spirit

 Honesty about failure before God is central to prayer.
 The connection to forgiving others is sobering: a heart closed to forgiving others is a heart that struggles to receive forgiveness.
 Confession opens the channel both ways.

-"Lead us not into temptation, but deliver us from the evil one"
+"Lead us not into temptation, but deliver us from evil"

 Acknowledge your own vulnerability.
 You are in a spiritual battle you cannot win alone.
 This petition is an ongoing acknowledgment of dependence — you need God's active guidance to navigate the day safely.